llajas/homelab/docs/how-to-guides/updating-documentation.md

 ## Deployment

-It's running on my other cluster in the [khuedoan/horus](https://github.com/khuedoan/horus) project (so if the homelab goes down everyone can still read the documentation).
+This is running on the controller device for now (so if the homelab goes down the documentation is still available).

 <!-- TODO -->
 <!-- This website is running in both my homelab cluster and on my other cluster in the [khuedoan/horus](https://github.com/khuedoan/horus) project (both in `apps/homelab-docs`), -->